 Textbooks for Marshall University graduate courses are available from the Marshall University Bookstore in Huntington and the Marshall University Graduate College Bookstore in South Charleston.
-Students should contact the store at the campus location where they are enrolled, or in the case of off-campus locations, they may order books by mail or phone.
+Students should contact the store at the campus location where they are enrolled, or in the case of off-campus locations, they may order books by mail, phone, or online at http://marshall.bkstr.com.